La Chandeleur: The day the French get superstitious

 They also said that “bewitched” people could only be cured by a soothsayer using a blessed altar candle on the day of the Chandeleur.
 He would then draw various symbols on the ground, then mix soild from a graveyard with holy water, only to douse the floor with it together with a mix of poppy, fennel, and wild mustard.

 Yes, the crêpes.
 Well, back in the day people would place a single Franc coin on top of their ready-baked crêpes.
 Then, they'd let the coin cool down before rolling it in some paper and placing it in the wardobe until the next year.
 Why?
 The tradition was supposed to bring more money into the household.

 In Brittany, many still celebrate the superstition of the six-crepe flip.
 Those lucky enough to succesfully turn six crêpes in a row will be married off within the year.
 Also, young brides who want to remain happily married are advised to throw a crêpe on top of a wardrobe.

 Photo: Isidro Lopez Arcos/Flickr

 Another crêpe tradition saw French people holding a gold or silver coin in their hand while flipping a crêpe in their other hand.
 If the crêpes were turned over on the first attempt, there would be enough money for the family each year.

 Snow and good dreams

 But it wasn't all good luck.
 In fact, snowflakes brought bad luck, people believed.
-They said that if snow fell on the day of the Chandeleur then there would be a split in the family or - at worst - a death in the family.
+They said that if snow fell on La Chandeleur then there would be a split in the family or – at worst – a death in the family.